 An attractive, hygienic looking kitchen is essential both to buyers and valuation surveyors.
-Before replacing a kitchen, consider the fundamentals such as its shape and position (see Creating a New Kitchen) and decide if you are going to make any structural changes to the space, or if you want to relocate it elsewhere.
+Before replacing a kitchen, consider the fundamentals such as its shape and position and decide if you are going to make any structural changes to the space, or if you want to relocate it elsewhere.

 Many existing kitchens can be given a new lease of life for a modest investment.
 Doors may be hanging off and the worktops may be damaged and peeling, but the carcasses may still be in perfectly good condition.
 The carcasses of a basic contract quality kitchen are almost identical to that of a designer kitchen, made from mfc (melamine faced chipboard).
 The only difference is that some top of the range kitchens have timber veneered interiors, and doors that are recessed into the unit rather than surface mounted.

 If the units are salvageable, you can move them around and add new units if required to get the layout you want, and then add new doors, handles and worktops.
 Good quality worktops are critical as they are, together with the doors and handles, the part that everyone will notice most.